SG Americas Securities LLC Reduces Position in Kura Oncology, Inc. (NASDAQ:KURA)

-SG Americas Securities LLC cut its position in shares of Kura Oncology, Inc. (NASDAQ:KURA) by 12.5% in the fourth quarter, Holdings Channel.com reports.
-The firm owned 89,061 shares of the company’s stock after selling 12,763 shares during the quarter.
+SG Americas Securities LLC trimmed its stake in Kura Oncology, Inc. (NASDAQ:KURA) by 12.5% in the 4th quarter, Holdings Channel.com reports.
+The institutional investor owned 89,061 shares of the company’s stock after selling 12,763 shares during the period.
 SG Americas Securities LLC’s holdings in Kura Oncology were worth $2,909,000 at the end of the most recent quarter.

 NASDAQ KURA opened at $33.77 on Thursday.
 The company has a quick ratio of 15.15, a current ratio of 15.15 and a debt-to-equity ratio of 0.02.
 The firm has a market cap of $1.92 billion, a PE ratio of -20.72 and a beta of 2.15.
 The company has a 50 day moving average price of $34.13 and a 200 day moving average price of $31.62.
 Kura Oncology, Inc. has a 52 week low of $6.35 and a 52 week high of $43.00.

-Several research firms have issued reports on KURA.
-HC Wainwright boosted their price objective on shares of Kura Oncology from $40.00 to $45.00 and gave the company a “buy” rating in a research report on Monday, December 7th.
-Piper Sandler lowered shares of Kura Oncology from an “overweight” rating to a “neutral” rating and boosted their price target for the company from $25.00 to $34.00 in a report on Thursday, November 5th.
+Several equities research analysts have recently commented on the stock.
+JMP Securities boosted their price target on shares of Kura Oncology from $22.00 to $33.00 in a report on Monday, October 26th.
 Zacks Investment Research upgraded shares of Kura Oncology from a “hold” rating to a “buy” rating and set a $38.00 price target for the company in a report on Thursday.
-Barclays boosted their price target on shares of Kura Oncology from $40.00 to $47.00 and gave the company an “overweight” rating in a report on Monday, December 7th.
-Finally, Stifel Nicolaus assumed coverage on shares of Kura Oncology in a report on Wednesday, December 2nd.
+Stifel Nicolaus assumed coverage on shares of Kura Oncology in a report on Wednesday, December 2nd.
 They issued a “buy” rating and a $45.00 price target for the company.
+Wedbush boosted their price target on shares of Kura Oncology from $44.00 to $56.00 and gave the company an “outperform” rating in a report on Monday, December 7th.
+Finally, HC Wainwright boosted their price target on shares of Kura Oncology from $40.00 to $45.00 and gave the company a “buy” rating in a report on Monday, December 7th.
 One investment analyst has rated the stock with a hold rating and ten have issued a buy rating to the stock.
 Kura Oncology currently has an average rating of “Buy” and an average price target of $39.55.

 Kura Oncology Company Profile